frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - When multiple oscillators are at full level, the filter input may saturate, adding mild Moog-style overdrive.
 - The external input passes through the same gain stage and can modulate or replace the oscillator mix.

+> [!TIP]
-> Tip: Overdriving the filter by increasing oscillator levels yields the characteristic Moog growl.
+> > Tip: Overdriving the filter by increasing oscillator levels yields the characteristic Moog growl.

 ### Patch Points
 | Patch Point | Type | Description |